Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: ACKNOWLEDGEMENT

-{\bf Acknowledgements:} \\ One of the authors (DC) thanks Charles Asbury for valuable comments on a shorter preliminary draft of this manuscript.
-DC also thanks Raymond Friddle and Gaurav Arya for useful correspondences.
+One of the authors (DC) thanks Charles Asbury for valuable comments on a shorter preliminary draft of this manuscript.
+DC also thanks Raymond Friddle, Gaurav Arya, D. Thirumalai and Shaon Chakrabarti for useful correspondences.
 This work has been supported by a J.C.
 Bose National Fellowship (DC) and ``Prof. S. Sampath Chair'' Professorship (DC).